Take a guided tour

 You can also attend one of the mini-tours by one of the cicerones.
 Every Sunday there are free guided tours.

-The cicerone provides free introductions in the exhibition hall.
+Every day, the cicerone provides free introductions in galleries.

 On Sunday there is a free guided tour from 12.00-13.00 and a free introduction at 14.30.